MoneyGram: MoneyGram International (1998–present)

-In 2013, MoneyGram began considering a sale.
-In 2014, MoneyGram lost a relationship with Wal-Mart Stores and then began restructuring to cut costs.
-From their peak in 2013 until late 2015, shares fell about 70%.
-MoneyGram closed a call center in Lakewood, Colorado resulting in over 500 layoffs.
-Furthermore, MoneyGram closed its 376-person Brooklyn Center operation in 2015.
-MoneyGram has moved numerous positions to Warsaw, Poland from its Colorado and Minnesota locations for cut costs further.
+In 2014, after MoneyGram lost a relationship with Wal-Mart, it began restructuring to cut costs.
+From a peak in 2013 until late 2015, shares fell about 70%.
+MoneyGram closed a call center in Lakewood, Colorado resulting in over 500 layoffs, and closed its 376-person Brooklyn Center operation in 2015.
+MoneyGram moved numerous positions to Warsaw, Poland from its Colorado and Minnesota locations to cut costs further.

 In 2015, the company's agent network in Africa reached 25,000 locations, including an agreement with the Mauritius Post Office.

 Between late October 2016 and January 2017, MoneyGram's shares doubled in value.
 On January 26, 2017, Ant Financial Services Group announced a deal to acquire MoneyGram International for $880 million; the deal subsequently collapsed after it was rejected by the Committee on Foreign Investment in the United States.

-On June 17th 2019, MoneyGram announced they were partnering with Ripple to utilize the digital asset XRP for cross-border remittance.
+On June 17, 2019, MoneyGram announced a partnership with Ripple to utilize the digital asset XRP for cross-border remittance.
+Within 6 months, in February 2021 MoneyGram announced the end of the partnership after the US Securities and Exchange Commission sued Ripple for violating investor protection laws; later that year MoneyGram announced a new partnership with Ripple's competitor Stellar to facilitate cross-border blockchain transactions settled in the USDC stablecoin.

 In July 2020, Digital Financial Services LLC and MoneyGram have collaborated to provide overseas remittance services in the UAE.
-Through this partnership, eWallet consumers will enable real-time foreign money transfers to friends and families in more than 200 countries and territories around the world through an vast network of mobile wallet providers, bank account deposit facilities and more than 350,000 walk-in locations.
+Through this partnership, eWallet consumers would be able to initiate real-time foreign money transfers to friends and families in more than 200 countries and territories around the world through a network of mobile wallet providers, bank account deposit facilities, and more than 350,000 walk-in locations.

 In February 2022, MoneyGram agreed to be acquired for $1 billion in cash by Madison Dearborn Partners, a private equity firm.
+The acquisition was completed in June 2023.